Special Report On A 5-Year Comprehensive Study

-You end up with a system that works — it delivers the efficiencies that you expect.
-From reducing admission time by 67%, to reduction of paperwork for Group Sessions, through our Golden Thread, that helps document “Evidence Based Treatment”, which accreditation agencies and Insurance Payors are increasingly requiring for payment.
-Even our UR System and VOBGetterSM software make you more efficient and help you collect more from invoicing — and that helps you grow too!
+With Kipu, you end up with a system that works; it delivers the efficiencies that you expect.
+Kipu reduces admission time by 67%.
+It also reduces paperwork for group sessions through our Golden Thread®.
+Furthermore, it can help document “evidence-based treatment,” which accreditation agencies and insurance payors are increasingly requiring for payment.
+Even our UR System and VOBGetterSM software make you more efficient and help you collect more from invoicing, which helps you grow too!

 CAN “THE WRONG TECHNOLOGY” HURT YOUR BUSINESS?

-Then why would you use a CRM, Practice Management or Behavioral Health system for Addiction Treatment?
+Of course not.
+Then why would you use a CRM, practice management, or behavioral health system for addiction treatment?

 Bottom line: It’s the difference between technology, and The Right Technology™.

 Kipu’s intuitive design helps your staff get more done with far less effort.
-Job satisfaction increases, training and retraining is cut to a minimum, improving the culture and DNA within your facility.
+Job satisfaction increases and training and retraining are cut to a minimum.
+This results in improving the culture and DNA within your facility.